 Rope Camera Straps

-I don’t actually use any of the Rope or Cord camera straps since I like straps that can be adjusted.
+I don’t use any Rope or Cord camera straps because I prefer adjustable straps.
 But I see so many people using them.
 B&H has a lot, and Amazon has a lot.
-Just do a search if that’s the kind of strap you like.
+Just search if that’s the kind of strap you like.

 More Great Accessories